-To allow broad access to the data from the NLSCY, Public Use Microdata Files (PUMFs) have been produced for the primary component of Cycles 1, 2 and 3 and for the self-completed portion of the questionnaires for Cycles 2 and 3.
+To allow broad access to the data from the NLSCY, Public Use Microdata Files (PUMFs) were produced for the primary component of Cycles 1, 2 and 3 and for the self-completed portion of the questionnaires for Cycles 2 and 3.
 These files go through rigorous procedures to reduce the risk of disclosure of information that could identify any of the respondents.
-Consequently, many survey variables may have been suppressed, capped or otherwise modified to eliminate the chance of identifying a respondent or their family.
+Consequently, many survey variables may have been suppressed, capped or otherwise modified to eliminate the chance of identifying a respondent or family.
 The remaining variables, except for the survey weights, have values identical to those found on the master file.
 For reasons of securing the confidentiality of the NLSCY respondents, the PUMFs cannot be linked between cycles.
 Survey weights were modified to reduce the risk of linking records from one cycle to the next and from linking information from the self-complete PUMF to the primary PUMF.
 These modifications represent reasonable sampling adjustments and will have a small impact on the estimates produced using either PUMF files, but will not introduce errors to the estimates.

 Another venue for researchers to gain access to the NLSCY data for analysis is through the Research Data Centres (RDCs).
-The RDCs were created as a result of a joint task force assembled by the Social Sciences and Humanities Research Council (SSHRC) and Statistics Canada (more information is available at their WEB site at www.sshrc.ca).
-The RDCs are located throughout the country, so researchers will not have to travel to Ottawa to access Statistics Canada data.
-At the same time, the centres are operated in accordance with all the confidentiality rules required under the Statistics Act.
-The Research Data Centres will meet, in a single location, both the need to facilitate access to data for crucial social research and the need to protect the confidentiality and security of Canadians' information.
-Researchers wishing access to the confidential microdata in the Research Data Centres have to submit proposals to a review committee operating under the auspices of SSHRC and Statistics Canada.
-The synthetic file could also be a valuable tool for people in the research data centres who travel a great distance to get to the RDCs and need to prepare their programs in advance.
+The RDCs were created as a result of a joint task force assembled by the Social Sciences and Humanities Research Council (SSHRC) and Statistics Canada.
+More information is available at SSHRC's website at www.sshrc.ca.
+The RDCs are located throughout the country, so researchers do not have to travel to Ottawa to access Statistics Canada data.
+At the same time, the RDCs are operated in accordance with all the confidentiality rules required under the Statistics Act.
+The RDCs will meet, in a single location, both the need to facilitate access to data for crucial social research and the need to protect the confidentiality and security of Canadians' information.
+Researchers wishing access to the confidential microdata in the RDCs have to submit proposals to a review committee operating under the auspices of SSHRC and Statistics Canada.
+The synthetic file could also be a valuable tool for people who travel a great distance to get to the RDCs and need to protect their programs in advance.